skharel/ML4T-Lecture-Notes/readme.md

 - This is definitely a well done class; take this class before you get into other AI/ML classes.
 You will learn a lot from here that will make your life easy for other classes.
 - You will learn numpy, pandas, data cleaning and visualization in this course

-# Image issue

-I can't get images to render in GitHub (trust me all images are uploaded in images directory); if you can make it work, open up a PR.

-Image rendering works locally (at least in VSCode for me; no clue on other IDEs)

 # Lecture video

 Lecture is freely available for anyone!